camunda/camunda-bpm-platform/spin/docs/user-guide/xml/manipulating-xml.md

 ## Text Content

-It is possible to read and write the text content of a Xml element with the `textContent` method.
+It is possible to read and write the text content of an XML element with the `textContent` method.

 ```java
 import static org.camunda.spin.Spin.XML;